microsoft/onnxruntime/docs/execution-providers/CUDA-ExecutionProvider.md

 While using the CUDA EP, ORT supports the usage of [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) to remove CPU overhead associated with launching CUDA kernels sequentially.
 To enable the usage of CUDA Graphs, use the provider options as shown in the samples below.
-ORT supports multi-graph capture capability by passing the cuda graph annotation id to the run options.
-If the cuda graph annotation id value is set to -1, cuda graph capture/replay is disabled in that run.
-User are not expected to set the value to 0 as it is reserved for internal use.
+ORT supports multi-graph capture capability by passing the user specified gpu_graph_id to the run options. gpu_graph_id is optional when the session uses one cuda graph.
+If not set, the default value is 0.
+If the gpu_graph_id is set to -1, cuda graph capture/replay is disabled in that run.

 Currently, there are some constraints with regards to using the CUDA Graphs feature: